Mashiro-Yukino/Regression/README.md

 - In this case we only have only one step.
 This means that the chi-square values are the same for step, block and model [[6]](#6).

-- Use trained models to test their accuracy
+- Use trained model to test its accuracy